 Located on the grounds of the Snug Harbor Cultural Center and Botanical Gardens, SICM focuses on encouraging creativity and curiosity in children through hands-on experiences.
 Take your kids on an exploration of the museum as bugs, boats, and a big fire truck awaits!

 Visual Arts Center of New Jersey (Summit)

-The state’s largest institution dedicated to viewing, making and learning about contemporary art will feature camps for kids and new exhibits this summer.
-Check the website for more information.
+The state’s largest institution dedicated to viewing, making and learning about contemporary art displays multicultural works.

 Whippany Railway Museum (Whippany)

-Not only does this museum allow visitors to explore the history of New Jersey’s railroad history, but it offers old-fashioned train rides through the countryside on six weekends during the summer.
-Don’t forget to visit on National Ice Cream Day on July 7!
-Check the website for the complete excursion train ride schedule.
+Not only does this museum allow visitors to explore the history of New Jersey’s railroad history, but it offers old-fashioned train rides through the countryside on certain weekends.

 Zimmerli Art Museum (New Brunswick)